michael-lehn/ulm-on-ice/README.md

 It is a simple implementation of the ULM (Ulm Lecture Machine) on a [iCEBreaker FPGA](https://1bitsquared.com/products/icebreaker).

-## What this is not...
+## Current state

-... not some place where you can learn how to design a CPU on an FPGA.
-This is just a "proof of concept" and "just for fun" project.
-Most of all it is my very first encounter with `Verilog` and `SystemVerilog` and the world of FPGAs.
-This is the result after one and a half month brutal trial and error.
-So don't expect to find here good practise examples.
+It's a working prototype, and it's is doing what it was designed for.
+When I started the project it was my first encounter with `Verilog` and `SystemVerilog` and the first time I had an FPGA in my hands.
+This means that there is lots of potential for improvement.
+And if time permits I will do so.

-Here some links to sites that helped me to get started:
+If you are also a newbie you might be interested in places where you find some information on getting started:
 - [Project F](https://projectf.io)
 - [Verilator introduction](https://itsembedded.com/dhd/verilator_1/)
 - [SystemVerilog tutorial](https://www.chipverify.com/systemverilog/systemverilog-tutorial)